Kakadu National Park (KNP) is a jointly managed estate rich in cultural and environmental values. ESS has a long history working with KNP managers.

 - Managing cultural heritage management in the park (in development)

-- A significant reduction the risks of losing cultural heritage information
+- A significant reduction in the risks of losing corporatae knowledge with staff turnover

 Key Solutions: